TO THE MEMBERS

 DISCLOSURE UNDER INSOLVENCY AND BANKRUPTCY CODE, 2016

-The Ministry of Corporate Affairs through gazette notification dated 24th March, 2021 had prescribed certain disclosures to be made by the Company in its Board Report as to particulars of application filed during the year under Insolvency and Bankruptcy Code, 2016 including status of cases pending at the end of the year which are provided in annexure-H
+The Ministry of Corporate Affairs through gazette notification dated 24th March, 2021, prescribed certain disclosures to be made by the Company in its Board Report as to particular of application filed during the year under Insolvency and Bankruptcy Code, 2016 including status of cases pending at the end of the year are provided in annexure-H

 LARGE CORPORATE DISCLOSURE FOR FUND RAISING THROUGH DEBT SECURTIES